-The Consultant lived large and the house was no mere feat of excellence.
-It was a design from scratch, something you would pay a lavish amount to ensure it looked like no other house in the neighbourhood.
+They lived large and the house was no mere feat of architectural prowess, apt for the marriage of a surgical consultant and an attorney.
+It was designed from scratch, something you would pay a lavish amount to ensure it looked like no other house in the neighbourhood.
 The display of wealth wasn’t just something the couple that lived there indulged in, as they were also quite infamously charitable.
 The house also helped with the parties and intimidated others.
 Most importantly, it waned off nosy neighbours from prying into their lives and their lifestyle choices.

 As soon as you would get past the gate, the walkway invited you to something akin from Oz, with carefully trimmed bushes barricading the sides to guide you forward and a cascade of green emanating from them paving the gardens left and right.
 The bushes would continue to dress the perimeter of the household, encircling it all the way to the back.
 The flowers interspersed shone only brighter and more sensuous in the moonlight.